-Delivering profit has been an elusive target for Uber Technologies (NYSE:UBER) for a long time.
+Delivering profit has been an elusive target for Uber Technologies for a long time.
 However, the target might change after Uber acquires online food delivery rival Postmates.
 Uber CEO Dara Khosrowshahi thinks that profitability is within striking range.

 Investors bid up Uber shares early this year after Khosrowshahi moved the company’s profit target forward.
 In February, Khosrowshahi said that Uber would turn a profit in the fourth quarter of 2020.
 The estimate was before coronavirus pandemic struck the US.
 The outbreak led to lockdowns and millions of people losing their jobs.
 In May, Uber dropped its 2020 profitability target.
 The company’s core rides business came under pressure amid the pandemic.

 According to a CNBC report, Uber is confident about turning a profit in 2021.
 Khosrowshahi said that acquiring Postmates raised Uber’s chances of turning a profit next year.
 The company will acquire Postmates for $2.65 billion in an all-stock transaction.

 Uber plans to expand in food delivery with Postmates

 Postmates controls 8.0% of the US online food delivery market, according to Second Measure estimates.
 Uber Eats, Uber’s food delivery brand, has 23% of the market, while DoorDash has a 44% share.
 Therefore, Uber is on track to become the second-largest food delivery provider in the US with a 31% market share.
 According to Khosrowshahi, achieving scale will be important to bring the food delivery unit Eats to profitability.